itkash007/KASH/README.md

-# KASH
+# kash
-All About I.T.
+i like ps lol